 II.
 Condition a targeting behavior where the animal touches some designated part of its body to an object or part of the trainer’s body.
 Evidence of successful target training must be provided in two forms 1) extension of at least 5 secs in duration 2) moving to the target.
 The behavior should be demonstrated on a clear SD , be maintained in nearly continuous contact and involve the animal moving to touch the target, not the target moving to touch the animal.
 You may use encouragement such as IBs or KGS or other, but re-cuing is not full criterion.

 III.
 Condition a caging or trailering behavior where the animal on SD enters a restricted space that can be used to transport and or examine the animal.
+No tethers should be used in this process so that the animal clearly enters on a cue alone.
 The animal should wait calmly and voluntarily while the cage is closed before receiving reinforcement.